 “Intel is excited to see the development of the new thin Type-C connector as it will enable an entirely new super thin class of devices from phones to tablets, to 2-in-1s, to laptops to desktops and a multitude of other more specific usage devices,” said Alex Peleg, Vice President, Platform Engineering Group.
 “This new industry standards-based thin connector delivering data, power and video is the only connector one will need across all devices.”

 “The new Type-C connector furthers USB’s lead in addressing customer desire for more flexibility and higher performance,” said Roland Sperlich, TI Consumer and Computing Interface Product Line Manager.
 “This allows USB to increase performance and continue to deliver ease of use to several evolving product categories for years to come.”

-The non-profit USB Implementers Forum, Inc. was formed to provide a support organization and forum for the advancement and adoption of USB technology.
+About the USB-IF The non-profit USB Implementers Forum, Inc. was formed to provide a support organization and forum for the advancement and adoption of USB technology.
 The USB-IF facilitates the development of high-quality compatible USB devices through its logo and compliance program, and promotes the benefits of USB and the quality of products that have passed compliance testing.
-Further information, including postings of the most recent product and technology announcements, is available by visiting the USB-IF website at http://www.usb.org.
+Further information, including postings of the most recent product and technology announcements, is available by visiting the USB-IF website at www.usb.org.

 FTC: We use income earning auto affiliate links.
 More.